dirkgroenen/dirkgroenen.github.io/_posts/2015-05-28-setup-a-stunning-nginx-php5-fpm-cache-with-fastcgi.markdown

 Remember the ``X-Cache`` header we defined in Nginx's config file?
 As you can see the header has been added to our response.
 In this case the header says ``HIT`` which tells us that the returned response was coming from our cache.

 In my exceptions I've added ``wp-login.php``.
-We can't test this by running the following command:
+This should result in a cache bypass which we can test by running the following command:

 ```
 curl -X GET -I http://bitlabs.nl/wp-login.php